SeanD17/Milestone-Project-3/README.md

 I used Font Awesome for the social media icons of GitHub and LinkedIn,as well as for various icons seen throughout the site.

 ## Wireframes:
-I have included wireframes for each page on this website:
+I have included wireframes for each page on this website,these can be found on the wireframes folder:

                                     Homepage.pdf
                                     Manage Categories.pdf